OCA/sale-workflow/sale_product_bundle/README.rst

 * Set product bundle as sale manager where you can set:
     - a list of products
     - for each products, a quantity
+    - User can set a default bundle lines order that will be keep in sale order

 .. image:: /sale_product_bundle/static/description/product_bundle.png
     :alt: Set a product bundle

-* On quotation, any salesman can click on "Add bundle in sale order" button which will open wizard where users can chose the product bundle and quantity to add in the list of sale order lines.
+* On quotation, any salesman can click on "Add bundle in sale order" button which will open wizard where users can chose the product bundle and quantity to add then at the end of sale order lines.

 .. image:: /sale_product_bundle/static/description/add_bundle.png
     :alt: Add bundle to sale order